 - Sing a song while lying down.
 This allows you to practice singing while keeping your body in a straight line.
 When you sing standing up afterwards, imagine you are still lying down so your body stays perfectly straight.

 - Record yourself when you sing.
 This allows you to listen to yourself and make sure you were on pitch.
 If you make a video recording (recommended) you can also check your posture and see what you need to work on going forward.

 - Look in the mirror when you practice.
 This is great for anyone who doesn’t have access to a video camera, but even if you do, this is still a good technique.
 It allows you to make changes to your posture and positioning immediately, rather than having to watch the video first.

 - Set a metronome to help you stay on the beat.
-This is the best way to practice staying on time when you sing.
+This is the best way to practice staying on time when you learn to sing.
 If you do not have a metronome, here is a good online one.
 There are also free apps available for your phone.